FredLackey/ory-sandbox/README.md

   oryd/hydra-login-consent-node:v1.10.2
 ```

-> Note the back end call using the `hydra` name only available in the Docker virtual network.
+> Note the back end call using the `hydra-a` name only available in the Docker virtual network.
 The port `4455` is used since it will make a HTTP call on a non-standard port.

 > Also note that this repo shows this admin port being wide open to the public world at the name `hydra-a-admin`.
 Don't ever do this.
 I'm doing it here so we can play around with Hydra in our own playground and tack on some names to these port numbers.